 If you have any questions about this report or concerning your water utility, please contact Mark L. Williams at 748-4800.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled City Council meetings.
 They are held on the first and third Monday of each month at 6:00 P.M. at the Pooler City Hall.
-This report will be mailed to consumers and copies may be obtained from City Hall.
+This report will be posted in the local Newspaper, posted through a direct link at poolerga.gov, and copies will be available at City Hall, located at 100 S.W.
+Hwy 80, and Public Works, located at 1095 S. Rogers St.

 The City of Pooler Water Department routinely monitors for constituents in your drinking water according to Federal and State laws.
-The Test Results table shows the monitoring results for the period of January 1st to December 31st, 2013.
+The Test Results table shows the monitoring results for the period of January 1st to December 31st, 2016.
 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.